 This article is a short abstract about a once groundbreaking civil engineering work, which however became wholly obsolete in the 20th century: Le canal du Midi in South France.

-I took glimpses at parts of this construction, which essential elements were built at the end of the 17th century, during a short trip to Narbonne and a stay in Toulouse, where the river Garonne is directly jointed with the canal.
+I took a short glimpse at parts of this construction, which essential elements were built at the end of the 17th century, during a few days trip to Narbonne and a stay in Toulouse, where the river Garonne is directly jointed with the canal.

 Since my late university years I am highly interested in languages, English and Polish in particular (and French at times).